 Physical Therapist, Researcher, Runner, and Lead Clinician for The Runner’s Clinic at Cincinnati Children’s Hospital

 Race Day Running Tips

-Running a race, whether it is virtual or in-person, is a fun way to exercise and to test our limits.
+Running a race is a fun way to exercise and to test our limits.
 Here are a few race day tips for youth runners to maximize their potential and minimize their risk of injury.

 The day before: Make sure to stay hydrated and, if possible, avoid excessive time on your feet or in the sun.
 For race distances of 10K or less, carb loading is usually not necessary.
 Rather, eat an easy-to-digest meal and drink non-caffeinated beverages to fuel up for your race.
 Before going to bed, set out your race clothes, shoes, and water bottle.
 Shoot for about 8-9 hours of sleep before your race.

 The morning of your race: Give yourself enough time to eat an easy-to-digest breakfast such as a banana, bagel, toast, or non-fibrous cereal along with water, a sports drink, or juice approximately 60-90 minutes before your race.

 10-15 minutes before your race: Put your race gear on and start warming up.
 A simple warm-up can include a series of dynamic/active movements such as walking on your heels, walking on your toes, performing lunge walks, and a series of gentle and progressive strides.
 At the start of the race, it is good to have a light sweat going and to have an elevated heart rate and breathing rate.